DoroMartoski/SFAdvancedAdmin/Process Automation 20%.md

 	* edited, created, deleted actions
 	* when a platform event occurs
 	* at a specific time and frequency
+* Create chatter posts, submit records for approval & send emails
+* flows can Call Apex code
+* connect your flow to an external database by using core actions.
+	* core actions let you make requests without going through the Salesforce server
+* publish platform event messages with a create Records element
+* subscribe to platform events with a Pause element.
 E.g. create a renewal opportunity when an opportunity is won

 **Process Builder:**